mayhewsw/mayhewsw.github.io/_posts/2016-02-18-how-many-languages-per-script.md

 <img src="/assets/languages_by_script.png" style="width: 60%; display: block; margin: 0 auto;" />

 The leftmost script is Latin, with 513 languages.
-The x-axis is truncated at 50, after which all scripts have a small number of languages (<3).
+The x-axis is truncated at the 50th script, after which all scripts have a small number of languages (<3).

 Here are the top 10 languages: